 - Storing leftovers.
 Place any leftover frittata in an airtight storage container in the refrigerator for up to about 5 days.

 - To reheat.
-Pop individual servings in the microwave and cook for 30 second intervals until warm.
+Pop individual servings in the microwave and cook for 30-second intervals until warm.
 You can also place the casserole dish in the oven at 350ºF.
-If using the oven, loosely cover with foil and place the dish on the center rack for 15 to 25 minutes, until warmed through (the larger the serving, the longer the cook time).
+If using the oven, loosely cover with foil and place the dish on the center rack for 15 to 25 minutes, until warmed through (the larger the serving, the longer the cooking time).

 - Freezing.
 Place leftovers in an airtight freezer-safe storage container or a freezer-safe baggie in the freezer for up to 3 months.
 Let thaw overnight in the refrigerator before reheating.

 More delicious frittata recipes